Skocious/P1_Team_International/README.md

 # Team International Reimbursement App (Revature-P1)
-This application will let employess createand manage reimbursement requests, as well as see the total amount of money that they have spent.
+This application will let employess create and manage reimbursement requests, as well as see the total amount of money that they have spent.

 ### Technologies Used
 Github,